-WRPS is experiencing a notable decline in student enrollment, primarily driven by a decrease in birth rates both within its boundaries and across Canada.
-Data from the Canada Revenue Agency and the Stats Canada Census, analyzed using Barager planning software, projects a reduction of 243 students from the current enrollment of 3443 by 2027.
-This trend is further emphasized by a 30% decline in birth rates between 2017 and 2020.
-Such a decline in enrollment presents significant challenges for resource allocation and the long-term sustainability of schools within the district.
+Wetaskiwin Regional Public Schools (WRPS) is experiencing a decline in student enrollment, primarily due to decreasing birth rates within the division and across Canada.
+Data from the Canada Revenue Agency and Statistics Canada, analyzed through Barager planning software, projects a reduction of 216 students from the current enrollment of 3,287 by 2028.
+This projection reflects a 30 percent decline in birth rates between 2017 and 2020.
+The ongoing decline in student enrollment poses significant challenges for the equitable allocation of resources and the long-term sustainability of schools throughout the division.